We interviewed Hung Lee from Recruiting Brainfood. He shared his insights into how to become better at recruitment.

-To be honest, I think we are kind of locked into a really persistent way of thinking about recruitment, which is this highly structured, sequential, unidirectional recruiting funnel!
+I think we are kind of locked into a really persistent way of thinking about recruitment, which is this highly structured, sequential, unidirectional recruiting funnel!

 We are chasing these ideological metaphors, about people needing to “flow” through a process.
 But we are increasingly beginning to understand that this model is designed for committed applicants only.
 This model is not really applicable to passive candidates.

 Change is coming as employers will realise that the main problem isn't necessarily a talent shortage, it isn't employer branding and it isn't simply how we structure the relationship between employer and employee or future employee.

-I think this really has to be emerging from the company itself.
+The hiring process really has to be emerging from the company itself.
 One of the problems we have is the temptation to implement one universal solution.
-A great recruitment process in the context of one company may be entirely the wrong process for somebody else.
+The solution is not a great set of interview questions.

-So the first thing companies need to do is to figure out what little things they care about, both in terms of what they want to communicate to the market and what they want to get from the market.
-Then they need to assemble their process around that.
+Organisations need to identify what they need in terms of what they want to communicate to the market and what they want to get from the market.
+Then companies need to assemble their process around that.
 There's no stock answer to say, this is what “good” looks like.
 It has to be emergent from knowing the DNA of that company.

 I think it will be a change in what we mean by the employee population.
-I think companies generally focus on the default setting of a permanent, full time and on-site employees.
+I think companies generally focus on the default setting of permanent, full time and on-site employees.
 When we recruit, we have those three characteristics in mind for every single recruitment formula.